BenBenCHAK/COMP2012H-Criminal_Dance_Online/criminal_dance_online/Criminal Dance/README.txt

             a: Please select a card to pass/exchange/abandon.
             Card List: [ RUMOR  ACCOMPLICE  CULPRIT  ] 3
-            The BASTET made the CULPRIT abandon the CULPRIT card.
+            The BASTET made the targeted player discard the CULPRIT card.
             CIVILIAN wins
             b wins
             c wins